oyeoncho/bonemri/README.md

 Implements the **TCGA-CESC external validation** as described in the manuscript:

 - Includes only CCRT-treated cases with adequate follow-up.
-- Pretreatment T1W-MRI is processed with the **identical preprocessing pipeline** and frozen BEiT backbone used for the internal cohort.
+- Pretreatment T1W-MRI is processed with the **identical preprocessing pipeline** and frozen BEiT backbone used for the discovery cohort.
 - For each of the 30 internal runs:
   - External slice-level features are extracted using the corresponding run-specific aggregation.
   - The **predefined n7 features** (436, 519) are selected **without re-estimation**.